Autonomous feedback stabilization of a cavity-coupled spin oscillator

-which should describe the system well for $\DeltaSlowAmp \ll \kappa, 2 \Na \gs \cos \thetaB$ (\fig{ac-response}b, gray line).
-Our measurements match this expectation qualitatively, but the data quality is limited by a signal-to-noise ratio of approximately $1$ (dominated by shot noise on the detection of the sideband photons, which is exacerbated by the low $\edet$) as well as by saturation at the large set point modulation depth $\DeltaSlowAmp$ used for this measurement.
+which should describe the system well for $\DeltaSlowAmp \ll \kappa, |2 \Na \gs \cos \thetaB|$ (\fig{ac-response}b, gray line).
+Our measurements qualitatively match the amplitude response predicted by \eqn{transfer-function}, but the data quality is limited by a signal-to-noise ratio of approximately $0.1$\,--\,$0.3$ (dominated by shot noise on the detection of the sideband fields, which is exacerbated by the low $\edet$~\cite{SNR}) as well as by the large $\DeltaSlowAmp$ used for this measurement (which leads to the collective spin being pulled away from the linear feedback regime $\Fperp \approx 2 \Na$; see below).
+These limitations prevent us from measuring the phase response of $\gain$, and from making rigorous comparisons to theory.